 We’ve covered a lot of ground in this NASM study guide: we’ve shown you:

-- The steps required to become a NASM certified personal trainer
+- The steps required to become a NASM-certified personal trainer

 - How long it takes to become a certified personal trainer

-- What NASM personal training certification involves
+- What the NASM personal training certification involves

 - What you can expect from the NASM CPT exam